uislambekov/TDAvec/paper.md

 # Statement of need

-The problem of transforming PDs into finite dimensional vectors for machine learning purposes has attracted considerable attention in the TDA research community over the past decade.
+The problem of transforming PDs into finite-dimensional vectors for machine learning purposes has attracted considerable attention in the TDA research community over the past decade.
 Early vector summaries of PDs\textemdash such as the persistence landscape [@bubenik2015statistical], persistence silhouette [@chazal2014stochastic], Betti curve\footnote{Also known as the Betti function.} [@chazal2021introduction], and persistence image [@adams2017persistence]\textemdash have been implemented in both \texttt{Python} and \texttt{R} packages.
 However, there remains a need for a unified package that brings these methods (both the classical approaches and those developed more recently) together using consistent syntax and efficient implementation.
 The \texttt{TDAvec} package, available in both \texttt{R} and \texttt{Python}, is designed to meet this need.
 Its contributions can be summarized in the following three areas:

 1. It extends the list of implemented vector summaries for PDs by incorporating 13 vectorization methods used in TDA.
 These methods can be grouped into three broad categories: